The Navigational Approach in Embodied Science (NAES)

 Waymaking Substack — Andrea's personal philosophical home.
 Where NAEC is built in real time, where philosophy and ordinary life intersect.
 Free and paid tiers.

-Vulnerable Voice Memos — Paid tier on Waymaking.
+Vulnerable Voice Memos — Paid tier on Waymaking (coming soon).
 Personal, unpolished recordings from inside the research.
-For those who want that kind of proximity.
+For those who want that kind of proximity to the process of intimate navigation of these worlds.

 Love & Philosophy Substack — The primary community newsletter.
 Beyond dichotomy.
 It's reasonable to care.